About Dog Man

 George and Harold have created a new hero who digs into deception, claws after crooks, and rolls over robbers.
 When Greg the police dog and his cop companion are injured on the job, a life-saving surgery changes the course of history, and Dog Man is born.
 With the head of a dog and the body of a human, this heroic hound has a real nose for justice.
 But can he resist the call of the wild to answer the call of duty?

-The full-color Dog Man Discussion Guide printable includes a word search, a drawing lesson, and a classroom poster.
+The full-color Dog Man Teaching Guide printable includes a word search, a drawing lesson, and a classroom poster.

 A Letter to Readers

 When I was a kid, I had a difficult time with reading because of dyslexia.
 The embarrassment of not being able to keep up with my classmates, combined with the challenge of finding books that interested me, almost turned me off reading altogether.